NUS-HPC-AI-Lab/Helen/ReadMe.md

-This is our Pytorch implementation for the **Helen** optimizer tailored for CTR prediction models.
+This is our Pytorch implementation for the [Helen](https://arxiv.org/abs/2403.00798) optimizer tailored for CTR prediction models.
+For

 Helen leverages frequency information to estimate the sharpness of feature embeddings and adjusts the regularization strength accordingly.

-Our training code is based on [FuxiCTR](https://github.com/reczoo/FuxiCTR).

 Please star this repo and cite us if you find Helen useful.
 Thank you!
+>@inproceedings{zhu2024helen,
->Zirui Zhu, Yong Liu, Zangwei Zheng, Huifeng Guo, and Yang You.
-Helen: Optimizing CTR Prediction Models with Frequency-wise Hessian Eigenvalue Regularization, in WWW 2024.
+  author             = {Zhu, Zirui and Liu, Yong and Zheng, Zangwei and Guo, Huifeng and You, Yang}, title                  = {Helen: Optimizing CTR Prediction Models with Frequency-wise Hessian Eigenvalue Regularization}, booktitle         = {Proceedings of the ACM Web Conference 2024 (WWW '24)}, year                 = {2024}, doi                   = {10.1145/3589334.3645463}, publisher        = {ACM}
+  }